johnhearn/johnhearn.github.io/_posts/2019-02-03-quality-and-time.md

 The compendium of confused terms continues to grow.
 There are **multiple ways of looking at quality** and it's easy to mix them up.
 I'll be sure to qualify the word when I use it in the future - if we want to communicate ideas then we must have a shared experience of them.

 Not only are there multiple definitions of quality but, as we discovered, **multiple definitions of the project management triangle**, and even different names for it (the iron triangle, for example).
 Successful conversations rely on shared experience and it rests on us to understand different perspectives to avoid unproductive misunderstandings.

+Many thanks to my colleagues at [Codurance](codurance.com) for their feedback and discussions.
+Generous and informative as always.